gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Dependency constraints

-With [dependency constraints](userguide/managing_transitive_dependencies.html#sec:dependency_constraints), Gradle adds a mechanism to express constraints over transitive dependencies.
-They are used during dependency resolution of a build and are also published when the Gradle module metadata format is used (see below).
+With [dependency constraints](userguide/managing_transitive_dependencies.html#sec:dependency_constraints), Gradle adds a mechanism to express constraints over transitive dependencies which are used during dependency resolution.
+In addition, dependency constraints are published when the Gradle module metadata format is used (see below).
+This means that, as a library author, you can share these constraints with your library's consumers - making them an appealing alternative to other existing mechanisms for managing transitive dependencies in Gradle.

     dependencies {
         implementation 'org.apache.httpcomponents:httpclient'